New Zealand Total Diet Study

-The most recent NZTDS was conducted in 2016.
-In the lead up to the study, MPI consulted on the proposed survey, including the foods and chemicals to be included in the study.
+In the lead up to the 2016 study, MPI consulted on the proposed survey, including the foods and chemicals to be included in the study.
 Following consultation, MPI released a response to submissions and the final project outline, which provides an overview of the foods and analytes included in the 2016 study.

 MPI aims to implement a best practice NZTDS that is consistent with previous surveys.
 The aim is to strengthen confidence – both domestically and overseas – in the safety of the New Zealand food supply and its monitoring systems.

 The NZTDS aims to assess New Zealanders' exposure to certain agricultural compounds, contaminant elements, and nutrients from a range of foods consumed in a typical diet.

 Globally, a total diet study (TDS) is considered a critical tool to identify certain food safety risks that might exist.
 The NZTDS is part of MPI's monitoring and testing programme, which is focused on providing all consumers with the highest levels of assurance on and confidence in the integrity and safety of food consumed in New Zealand.

 Information obtained from the NZTDS informs the development and review of New Zealand food standards to ensure that food consumed in New Zealand continues to be safe.

 Choosing foods to test